 - 1. A couple plans to have children until they have at least two girls and two boys.
 How many kids should they expect to have before getting at least two of each sex? - 2.
 Four couples at a dinner party play a board game after the meal.
 They decide to play as teams of two and to select the teams randomly.
 How likely is it that every person will be teamed with someone other than the person he or she came to the party with? - 3.
-Jamal Crawford of the Chicago Bulls had a 38.6% field goal shooting percentage during the 2003-2004 season.
+Jalen Rose of the Chicago Bulls had a 40.6% field goal shooting percentage last season.
 During one game, he made 4 field goals in a row and the announcer said "He's hot tonight!
 He's in the zone!"
-Jamal averages 16.475 field goal attempts per game (but we'll call it 16 because we have to work with a whole number).
+Jalen averages 19 field goal attempts per game.
 Is it unusual for him to make four or more field goals in a row during a game? - 4.
 A new electronics store holds a contest to attract shoppers.
 Once an hour someone in the store is chosen at random to play the Music Game.
 Here's how it works.
 An ace and four other cards are shuffled and placed face down on the table.
 The customer gets to turn cards over one at a time, looking for the ace.
 The person wins \$100 worth of free CDs or DVDs if the ace is the first card, \$50 if it is the second card and \$20, 10, or \$5 if it is the third, fourth, or fifth card chosen.
 What is the average dollar amount of music the store will give away? - 5.
 What is the probability of getting exactly two cards that match (one pair) when you draw a five card poker hand?
 Do not count hands with two pairs, full houses, three of a kind, or four of a kind.